 DEA Seizure of Cash at the Airport

-Did the Drug Enforcement Administration (DEA) seize your cash or other property?
+Did the Drug Enforcement Administration (DEA) seize your cash or other property for forfeiture?
 If so, you have come to the right place because we can help you file a claim to get your money back quickly.

-The civil asset forfeiture attorneys at Sammis Law Firm are particularly experienced with fighting DEA seizures for forfeiture of cash at airports throughout Florida and the rest of the United States.
+The civil asset forfeiture attorneys at Sammis Law Firm are particularly experienced with fighting DEA seizures for forfeiture of cash or other valuable property.
+Many of these seizures happened at an airport in Florida or other parts of the United States.

 We take these cases on a contingency basis, which means you pay nothing in attorney fees unless we help you recover your seized property.

 In addition to the airport, DEA agents target travelers with cash at Amtrak train stations, Greyhound bus stations, and the highways.
-Cash might also be seized during the execution of a search warrant or arrest warrant.
+Cash might also be seized while executing a search warrant or arrest warrant in a home or business.

 Sometimes, DEA will seize money directly from a bank account or safe deposit box.
 In addition to cash, DEA agents might also seize cryptocurrency, including Bitcoin.
 No matter the circumstances, our civil asset forfeiture attorneys can help you fight to get the property back.

-Experienced attorneys who fight forfeitures by the DEA can fight to get the seized U.S. Currency back quickly, especially when no arrest was made, and no criminal charges are pending.
+Experienced attorneys who fight DEA forfeitures request the return of the seized U.S. Currency quickly, especially when no one was arrested and no criminal charges were filed.

 Call us to find out why it might be best to opt out of the DEA’s administrative forfeiture proceedings and instead demand court action by filing a verified claim.
-Demanding court action is the ONLY way to challenge the legality of the initial seizure.
+Filing a CLAIM is the ONLY way to challenge the legality of the initial seizure.

-Don’t waive your rights to a judicial referral for court action by filing an administrative petition for remission or mitigation until you understand the downsides to that approach.
+Don’t waive your rights to a judicial referral for court action by filing an administrative petition for remission or mitigation until you understand the downsides of that approach.

 Attorneys for DEA Cash Seizures at Airports in Florida